hdinsight/hdinsight.github.io/ClusterCRUD/hdinsight-vnet.md

 ### If 168.63.129.16 is not in this list:

-Deploy a DNS server VM for the vNet:
+Deploy a [custom DNS server](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-name-resolution-for-vms-and-role-instances#name-resolution-using-your-own-dns-server) VM for the vNet:

    1. Create a VM in the vNet which will be configured as DNS forwarder (it can be a Linux or windows VM).
    2. Configure DNS forwarding rules on this VM (forward all iDNS name resolution requests to 168.63.129.16, and the rest to your DNS server).
+[Here](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-extend-hadoop-virtual-network#example-dns) is an example of this setup for a custom DNS server runing on Linux.
    3. Add the IP Address of this VM as first DNS entry for Virtual Network DNS configuration.

-[This documentation](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-extend-hadoop-virtual-network#example-dns) provides an example of this setup for a custom DNS server runing on Linux.

 ### If 168.63.129.16 is already in the list: